-On behalf of the Board of Directors, I have the pleasure in submitting the Annual Report and the consolidated financial statements of Bahrain Family Leisure Company B.S.C. for the year ended 31 December, 2016.
-I would like to thank the Board Members for their contribution and untiring efforts during the past year.
-As in the preceding years, our annual report for 2016 will be available on our website.
+On behalf of the Board of Directors, I have the pleasure in submitting the Annual Report and the consolidated financial statements of Bahrain Family Leisure Company B.S.C. for the year ended 31st December, 2017.
+I would like to thank the Board Members for their contribution and constant efforts during the past year.
+As in the preceding years, our annual report for 2017 is available on our website "www.bflc.com.bh".